IbrahimFahdah/NanoBananaRevitPlugin/README.md

 - Open the RevitNanoBanana panel from the Revit ribbon.
 - Enter a prompt and process the current view.
 - View and save the AI-generated image.

-- Note: Ensure you have a valid API key for to this working.
+- Ensure you have a valid API key for to this working.
 - The add-in currently supports Revit 2025/2026 and later versions.

 ## License